 USA Today published an article stating that scientists debunked the theory (source) in 2016.
 But, who is right?
 What doesn’t add up is that it’s all of the sudden getting attention in recent years, and why all this pesticide spraying is happening in Florida and other areas of the south.
 If you dig deeper, you’ll find that the former Florida governor’s wife had a multi-million dollar stake in a mosquito control company and was not commenting on this discovery (source).
 Is this a conspiracy?
 That’s for you to decide.
 We have our doubts.

 Zika is a very mild virus (source).
-The effects of Zika are so mild in fact that 80% of people who contract Zika never know that they have the virus.
+The effects of Zika are so mild in fact that 80% of people who contract Zika never even know that they have the virus.

 The symptoms of Zika are so mild that they only include a slight fever, headache and joint pain (source).
 They are similar in nature to those of dengue fever.
 These symptoms normally last for two days to six days and are often so mild that they are unrecognized by the carrier of the disease.